AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 enumerals, accidentally?
 Our size clause set to 8 would not compile, and we'd be told that something is amiss.

+However, note that if your supposedly "confirming" size clause actually specifies a size larger than what the compiler would have chosen, you won't know, because the compiler will silently accept sizes larger than necessary.
+It just won't accept sizes that are too small.

 There are other confirming representation clauses as well.
-Thinking again of enumeration types, the underlying numeric values are integers, starting with zero and monotonically increasing from there up to N-1, where N is the total number of enumeral values.
+Thinking again of enumeration types, the underlying numeric values are integers, starting with zero and consecutively increasing from there up to N-1, where N is the total number of enumeral values.

 For example: